PRIYAAGRASEN/Godot-Dress-up-Game/README.md

 This is my first Godot Project.

-So this is a Dress Up game
+So this is a Dress Up game using GD Script

 ->In this game, you can drag the object from the wardrobe and place it on the character present